trybick/slack-location-manager/README.md

 #### Run the install wizard

-This will prompt you for a token and your desired schedule. (**Important**: To get your token, see How to get a Token)
+This will prompt you for a token and your desired schedule. (**Important**: To get your token, see below [How to get a Token](https://github.com/trybick/slack-location-manager#how-to-get-a-token))

 ```bash
 slm install